Kelly Racing

-Kelly Racing (formerly known as Kelly Grove Racing and Nissan Motorsport) is an Australian motor racing team which competes in the Dunlop Super2 Series.
+Kelly Racing (formerly known as Kelly Grove Racing and Nissan Motorsport) was an Australian motor racing team which competed in the Dunlop Super2 Series.
+The team withdrew from Dunlop Super2 Series at the conclusion of 2025.
 It formerly competed in the Supercars Championship from 2009 to 2021.
 The team made its debut in 2009, and raced Holden VE Commodores until the end of the 2012 season.
 In 2013, the team switched to competing with Nissan Altimas, and was rebranded Nissan Motorsport.

 Following the Nissan sponsorship concluding, the team was rebranded back to Kelly Racing in 2019.
 For 2020 Kelly Racing campaigned two Ford Mustang GTs in the championship.
 The team is based in the Melbourne suburb of Braeside.

-In 2019 the team expanded into the new TCR Australia Touring Car Series, running another four cars, a pair each of Opel Astra TCRs branded as Holden Astras and Subaru WRX STI TCRs.
+In 2019, the team expanded into the new TCR Australia Touring Car Series, running another four cars, a pair each of Opel Astra TCRs branded as Holden Astras and Subaru WRX STI TCRs.
 In 2021, the team was rebranded Kelly Grove Racing after the Grove Group bought a majority shareholding in the team.